vic/flake-file/README.md

 - Custom do-not-edit header.
 - todo. validate that target of follows are flake inputs.
 - todo. flatten flake inputs.
+- Provides basic and Dendritic flakeModules.
+- Provides basic and Dendritic templates for quickstart.

 </td><td>